felipeskroski-zz/react-feed/README.md

     ]
   }
 }`
+5. `yarn build`
-5. `firebase serve` - and check if everything is in place.
+6. `firebase serve` - and check if everything is in place.
 If you're happy it's time to deploy
-6. `firebase deploy`
+7. `firebase deploy`
-7. 🙌
+8. 🙌